|

 NeurIPS 2024 Competition Track Program

-Our team came first place in the NeurIPS 2024 MyoChallenge Manipulation Track.
+Our team came 🥇 first place 🥇 in the NeurIPS 2024 MyoChallenge Manipulation Track.
 The challenge involved coordinating a biologically-realistic arm with 63 muscles and a robotic prosthetic arm with 17 DoFs to transfer an object between two pillars.
 The object properties and pillar locations were randomized on each episode.
-To control the musculoskeletal arm, we trained a policy that recruited muscles in a coordinated manner using learned muscle synergies.
+To control the musculoskeletal arm, I developed a novel algorithm to learn a low-dimensional control manifold in the high-dimensional action space, enabling efficient policy search.
 This allowed us to efficiently acquire dexterous reaching and grasping skills.
 To control the robotic prosthetic arm, we combined a learned policy with inverse kinematic control, enabling smooth hand-offs and object relocation.
 Curriculum learning and reward shaping were used to solve the task in stages (reach, grasp, handover, move object to goal) .

 |